xainasx/upcycle-website/README.md

 # Upcycle Website

-A simple web application featuring AI chatbot and machine learning model ot help generate upcycle ideas of piece of clothing.
+A simple web application featuring AI chatbot and machine learning model to help generate upcycle ideas of piece of clothing.
 This repo only consists of the front end of the website

 ## Technologies Used